 What is Azurite?

-Azurite is a secondary mineral that usually forms when carbon dioxide laden waters descend into the Earth and reacts with subsurface copper ores.
+Azurite is a secondary mineral that usually forms when carbon-dioxide-laden waters descend into the Earth and react with subsurface copper ores.
 The carbonic acid of these waters dissolves small amounts of copper from the ore.
 The dissolved copper is transported with the water until it reaches a new geochemical environment.
 This new environment could be a location where water chemistry or temperature changes, or where evaporation occurs.
-If conditions are right the mineral azurite might form.
-If these conditions persist for a long time a significant accumulation of azurite might develop.
+If conditions are right, the mineral azurite might form.
+If these conditions persist for a long time, a significant accumulation of azurite might develop.
 This has occurred in many parts of the world.

 Malachite is another copper carbonate mineral that forms under conditions similar to azurite.
 These minerals are often found in the same deposit and are often intergrown with one another.
 This produces a material known as azurmalachite, which, when of high quality, can be used as a beautiful lapidary material.